 Aristarchus Suffers for His Faith

-Aristarchus is also esteemed by Paul as a fellow worker, as well as being mentioned as a fellow prisoner.
-Just like Epaphras, Aristarchus’s assistance to Paul and service to God does not preclude him from suffering.
+He is also esteemed by Paul as a fellow worker, as well as being mentioned as a fellow prisoner.
+Just like Epaphras, his assistance to Paul and service to God does not preclude him from suffering.

 If we do suffer, however, it is important to suffer for the right thing.
-If we suffer because of something foolish we said or did, that is not suffering for God, but suffering for our shortsightedness.
-There is nothing noteworthy or Godly about that.“ Click To Tweet
+If we suffer because of something foolish we said or did, that is not suffering for God.
+It is suffering for our own shortcomings.
+There is nothing noteworthy or godly about that.

 Read more about other people in the New Testament in The Friends and Foes of Jesus, now available in e-book, paperback, and hardcover.